T&T modded Marshall JCM2000

 EQ circuit

-Mid Shift - Ignore the below as I need to check the exact connections.
+Mid Shift - The below doesn’t include how the connections are made as I need to check the amp.
 However the idea is there.

 • C20a No connection - Mid cut